xster/flutter-wiki/Desktop-shells.md

 This should be done as early as possible.

-In the simplest case, where the code will only run on desktop and the behavior should be consistent on all platforms, you can hard-code a single target:
+In the simplest case, where the code will only run on desktop and the behavior should be consistent on all platforms, you can hard-code a single target.
+E.g.,:

 ```dart
 import 'package:flutter/foundation.dart'